HungryHowies/How-To-Build-Zitadel-from-Source/README.md

 ```
 Zitadel Modification

-These files favicon.ico and favicon.png to replace browser tab icon.
 There located in directory  /home/zitadel-2.42.10/.

-Files that need to be modified.
+Files that might need to be modified.
 Each one of these files has URL called https://zitadel.com/something/something/.
 This can be replace by any URL/URI/URN.
+In this example I modified the following files.
+Not all files need to be edited.
 ```
 /home/zitadel-2.42.10/console/src/index.html (Browser Button && icon on tab) /home/zitadel-2.42.10/console/src/assets/i18n/en.json (Most of all the text for the front end)